!-- end of cookielaw -->

 Generally, everything is closed on Sundays and public holidays.

-Switzerland is still a developing nation when it comes to free internet access.
+Switzerland is still a developing nation when it comes to

 If cities offer free internet access, you still need an access code.
 More and more cities offer Hotspots, mostly in high frequented areas, such as train stations and main squares.